winitzki/CocoaJoin/README.md

 Summary of features of join calculus
 ------------------------------------

-Join calculus is a purely functional, declarative model of concurrent computation.
+Join calculus is a (mostly) purely functional, declarative model of concurrent computation.
 This model does not depend on any particular programming language and uses features available in most programming languages:

-* pure functions with arguments
+* functions returning locally defined functions as values (molecule names are syntactically functions)
-* locally scoped values
+* locally scoped values (no access to values defined in another scope)
-* concurrent threads
+* concurrent threads (for scheduling reactions)
-* sending values synchronously to a blocking call in another thread
+* sending values synchronously to a blocking call in another thread (for implementing fast molecules)
+* functions with side effects (for implementing `inject`, `reply`, and fast molecules)

-For this reason, join calculus can be easily embedded as a library in most programming languages.
+For this reason, join calculus can be implemented as a library in most programming languages.

-Join calculus gives the programmer has the following basic functionality:
+Join calculus gives the programmer the following basic functionality:

 * define arbitrary names for molecules, with arbitrary types of values
 * jointly define several reactions with one or more input molecules